xsaamiir/waypoint-plugin-appengine/README.md

 waypoint-plugin-gae is a deploy (platform & release) plugin for [Waypoint](https://github.com/hashicorp/waypoint).
 It allows you to stage previously built zip artifcats to Google App Engine and then release the staged deployment and open it to general traffic.
+The plugin is only compatible with Google App Engine Standard Environment for the time being.

 **This plugin is still work in progress, please open an issue for any feedback or issues.**